kobibar/OpenAI.recipe.old/RIBD.md

 # Installation Guide

-All commands contain RIBD version v0.0.7.
-You should replace v0.0.7 to your version number.
+All examples use v0.0.7.
+Please replace it with current version.

 ## Server